Two summers ago, a newspaper article inspired Roxann Specht to write a detailed note containing her end-of-life requests.

 Depending on where you live — and die — you might have a new choice available to you for how your loved ones will carry out your final wishes.
 In the past two years, bills that legalize human ...

-When someone dies, there are a few options for how to lay someone to rest like a straight burial, cremation, and now something a bit more unique.
-Known as "organic human reduction" under Georgia law, ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+When someone dies, there are a few options for how to lay someone to rest like a straight burial, cremation, and now something a ...

 Human composting is the process of transforming human remains into soil.
 Advocates say it's more environmentally friendly than casket burials and cremation.
 Despite the seemingly novel burial method, ...